haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 8. Reporting and Compliance: Structured data in the database aids in generating comprehensive reports and compliance documentation.

-- **Reporting**: Generate detailed HTML reports with identified vulnerabilities, making it easier to address security concerns.
+- **Final Report**: The tool generates detailed HTML reports with identified vulnerabilities, making it easier to address security concerns.

 ## Usage